ChaosRez/umbilical-choir-core/README.md

     - Ensure the service account or user has the `Cloud Functions Developer` role.
 You can add this role by clicking on `Add` and selecting `Cloud Functions Developer`.
     - Do the same for the `Storage Object Admin` role.
 Which is needed to deploy the function.
     - In Gen2 functions, you have to assign the “allUsers” principal so the function can publicly be available.
 For this, [Cloud Resource Manager API](https://console.cloud.google.com/apis/library/cloudresourcemanager.googleapis.com) should be enabled.
 This is needed for IAM

-After completing these steps, try running your code again.